priyasundarsp/msdocs-go-webapp-quickstart/README.md

-# Deploy a Go Web App to Azure Container Apps
+# Deploy Sample Go Web App to Azure Container Apps

 Learn how to use Docker, Azure Container Registry, and Azure Container Apps to deploy a Go web ap to Azure.